jamiahmad/nytimes-sudoku-string-extraction/README.md

 3. **Paste the Output**:
-   Copy the output from the console and paste it into [SudokuExchange](https://sudokuexchange.com) or any other preferred Sudoku player.
+   Copy the output from the console and paste it into [Sudoku Exchange](https://sudokuexchange.com) or any other preferred Sudoku player.

 4. **Example Output**: